Special Collections Collection Development Policy

 Acquisition Methods

-Special Collections acquires materials through donations, a transfer from university departments, a transfer from the University Libraries’ general collections, and purchases.
+Special Collections acquires materials through donations, transfers from university departments, transfers from the Libraries’ general collections, and purchases.
 The decision to acquire materials will be based on an appraisal by Special Collections and University Archives professionals to assess the historic and/or research value of the materials and the cost to process, preserve, store, and maintain the materials.
 Collecting responsibilities ultimately reside with Special Collections with input from appropriate stakeholders.

 Donations are welcomed, especially in the areas listed above.
 Please contact the department with any questions regarding your potential donation.
-Donors will be asked to complete and sign a deed of gift agreement.
-Please note that we are not able to provide monetary appraisals for your donation, but we can provide suggestions for appraisers.
+Donors will be asked to complete and sign a gift agreement deed.
+Please note that we cannot provide monetary appraisals for your donation, but we can provide suggestions for appraisers.

 Please see the Donating to Special Collections page for more detailed information.

-Materials that document the activities and history of Washington University and that have enduring historical value are transferred to the University Archives from University departments.
+Materials that document WashU’s activities and history and have enduring historical value are transferred to the University Archives from WashU departments.
 Please see the collecting area above for further guidance on what is appropriate for the University Archives.
-Employees transferring materials from their university department will be asked to fill out a university records transfer form.
+Employees transferring materials from their university department will be asked to complete a university records transfer form.

 Materials in the general library collections may be identified as candidates for transfer to the Special Collections and University Archives, based on their market value, age, physical and intrinsic characteristics, condition, subject content, and bibliographic and research value.
 For more details, please see “Appendix A: Guidelines for the Transfer of Materials from General Collections to Special Collections” in the full Julian Edison Department of Special Collections Collection Development Policy documentation (PDF).

-Purchases for the Special Collections are made on a limited basis to support the collecting interests listed above, and are approved by the Associate University Librarian for Special Collection Services and the Vice Provost & University Librarian, when appropriate.
+Purchases for the Special Collections are made on a limited basis to support the collecting interests listed above and are approved by the Associate University Librarian for Special Collections Services and the Vice Provost & University Librarian when appropriate.
 Faculty members may also be consulted as necessary.
 When materials are considered for purchase, consideration will be given to the relevance to the collection, the usability for research and instruction, condition, and cost.
 When possible, the price will be checked against available sources, such as American Book Prices Current, and online sites such as abebooks.com and abaa.org.
 Especially rare or valuable materials will be purchased from a member of the Antiquarian Booksellers’ Association of America (ABAA) whenever possible.
 Any questions of uncertain provenance will also be explored.
-If the materials are in poor condition, an estimate for a cost to conserve them may be required.
+If the materials are in poor condition, an estimate of the cost to conserve them may be required.

 Other Considerations